 In our respective roles as Convener of the Board and Assessor & ERO, we are committed to good governance and recognise the contribution it makes to securing delivery of service outcomes in an effective and efficient manner.
 This annual governance statement summarises current governance arrangements, provides evidence of progress and affirms our commitment to ensuring that the Board's governance framework is responsive to the dynamic and challenging environment in which we serve.
+During the financial year to 31 March 2025 and to the date of this statement, no significant control weaknesses or issues have arisen and no significant failures have been identified in the expected standards for good governance, risk management and control.

-Mark J Adam MRICS AEA (Cert - Scotland)

-Assessor & Electoral Registration Officer
+Mark J Adam MRICS AEA (Cert - Scotland) Assessor & Electoral Registration Officer

-Date